Practical Notebook for Asking AI the Right Way

 12. Learning / Concept Understanding

-✅ Explain RAG (Retrieval-Augmented Generation) for me.
+Explain RAG (Retrieval-Augmented Generation).

-but new to NLP and LLM
+I'm new to NLP and LLM

 What I want: